Kentucky vs. Tennessee NCAA Football Odds, Plays and Insights | November 6, 2021

 - Tennessee's games this season have gone over the total in five out of eight opportunities (62.5%).

-- When Tennessee puts up more than 20.8 points, it is 3-4 against the spread and 4-3 overall.
+- Tennessee is 3-4 against the spread and 4-3 overall in games when it records more than 20.8 points.

-- When Tennessee picks up over 335.5 yards, the team is 3-5 against the spread and 4-4 overall.
+- When Tennessee churns out more than 335.5 yards, the team is 3-5 against the spread and 4-4 overall.

-- The Volunteers have turned the ball over eight times this season, four more turnovers than the Wildcats have forced (4).
+- This year the Volunteers have turned the ball over eight times, four more than the Wildcats' takeaways (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.